sbopanna/Find-Number-Less-Than-K-IBMQ/README.md

 # Find-Number-Less-Than-K-IBMQ
-This is an attempt to find numbers in a list that are less than a reference number using Quantum computer programming.
+This project, part of the Quantum Open Source Foundation's (QOSF) Quantum Computing Mentorship Program - cohort 9, aims to identify numbers within a list that are less than a reference number using quantum computer programming.
-This task is a part of skills assessment for the QOSF's Quantum Computing Mentorship Program - cohort 9

 Problem Statement:

-Given a positive integer “k” and a list of integer numbers, look for the numbers within the list, that are less than k.
-Consider an appropriate number of qubits and explain why your proposal is valid for all kinds of numbers in case
+Given a positive integer "k" and a list of integers, the goal is to find numbers within the list that are less than "k".

 Example: